msasamoto/Getting-and-Cleaning-Data-Programming-Assignment/CodeBook.md

   - SITTING
   - STANDING
   - LAYING
 - The remaining columns are described in the source data section below.
+Each column is a mean of its respective "mean" or "std" column.

 ###About the Source data: